 - CT (computed tomography) imaging: Advanced imaging such as a CT scan of the brain can show doctors whether there’s evidence of bleeding or visible damage from an evolving stroke.
 A CT angiogram (which uses a special dye to look for blood clots in the arteries of the brain) or CT perfusion (which looks at how blood flows in the brain) helps physicians determine which patients would benefit the most from specific stroke treatments.

-Get expert stroke treatment at Allegheny Health Network
+Get expert stroke treatment at AHN

 The ideal treatment for you is based on the type of stroke and the severity of the symptoms.
 The main stroke treatments today are: